 - All meat used within non-food products must be derived from animals which have been stunned prior to slaughter.

-- We are committed to supporting the Changing Markets Foundation’s Roadmap towards responsible viscose & modal fibre manufacturing.
+- We are committed to supporting the Changing Markets Foundation’s Roadmap towards responsible viscose and modal fibre manufacturing.

-- We have traced our biggest man-made cellulosic fibres; 90% of our fibres come from Lenzing and Aditya Birla.
-We are working to reach full traceability for all man-made cellulosic fibres, and plan to disclose this in 2020.
+- We have traced our biggest man-made cellulosic fibres in Nutmeg clothing; 90% of our fibres come from Lenzing and Aditya Birla.
+We are working to reach full traceability for all man-made cellulosic fibres in Nutmeg clothing, and plan to disclose this in 2020.